dstein64/pyfms/README.md

 How To Use
 ----------

-To use PyFactorizationMachines, first import the *pyfm* module.
+To use PyFactorizationMachines, first import the *pyfms.models* module.

-    >>> import pyfm
+    >>> import pyfms.models

 ### Initializing a Model

-A factorization machine is created with *FactorizationMachineClassifier* for a binary classification problem, or *FactorizationMachineRegressor* for regression.
+A factorization machine is created with *pyfms.models.Classifier* for a binary classification problem, or *pyfms.models.Regressor* for regression.
 The constructors require an argument specifying the number of features.

-    >>> model = pyfm.FactorizationMachineRegressor(20)
+    >>> model = pyfms.models.Regressor(20)

-FactorizationMachineRegressor and FactorizationMachineClassifier both take the following arguments:
+pyfms.models.Regressor and pyfms.models.Classifier both take the following arguments:

 * **feature_count** The dimensionality of each data point.
 * **k** (optional; defaults to 8) Dimensionality of the factorization of pairwise interactions.